English scones and clotted cream

 Jam or clotted cream first?

-Another disagreement, as mentioned in the Rodda page, is whether you put the jam or the cream on first.
+Another disagreement, as mentioned in the Rodda page, is whether you put the jam or cream on first.
 In Devon they put the cream on first, whereas in Cornwall they do the opposite.
-The Queen follows the Cornish example, as do we, so that should settle the matter 🙂 !
+We think the Cornish jam first option is more logical.

 The type of jam you use in your cream tea is really up to you.
 Quite often strawberry jam is used but really you can use whatever you prefer.

 This British scones and clotted cream recipe always reminds me of sitting in the café at the beautiful Lamorna Cove eating a cream tea whilst watching the rain pouring down the windows.